-Put most simply, religious studies is the academic study of religion, exploring the range of phenomena that fall within the categories "religion" or "religious" from a variety of disciplinary perspectives.
+Religious studies explore "religion" or "religious" from a variety of disciplinary perspectives.
 It brings together perspectives and approaches from history, sociology, anthropology, philosophy, and literature to gain a more comprehensive understanding of the individuals and traditions that constitute religions and cultures.

 Because religions and the religious deal with questions of meaning and orientation, religious studies provides a place for you to explore in a disciplined fashion how and why humans have appealed to spirituality and the divine as they’ve struggled to make sense of themselves and their world.
 To study religion is to study responses, both behavioral and intellectual, to some of the great riddles and questions that face human beings, including: death, suffering, tragedy, and the nature of the self and the universe.
-Religious Studies is also a "teachable" subject for students who wish to combine their BA with a teaching qualification from York's Faculty of Education.
+Religious studies is also a teachable subject for students who wish to combine their bachelor of arts with a teaching qualification from York's Faculty of Education.

-You can focus on the major religious traditions of the West and Near East such as Christianity, Judaism and Islam - or those of the Far East such as Hinduism, Buddhism and Sikhism or pursue a more comparative approach.
-You will also have the opportunity to learn about a variety of religious cultures including Chinese, Korean, Caribbean and Native North American.
+You can focus on the major religious traditions of the West and Near East such as Christianity, Judaism and Islam - or those of the Far East such as Hinduism, Buddhism, and Sikhism, or pursue a more comparative approach.
+You will also have the opportunity to learn about a variety of religious cultures including Chinese, Korean, Caribbean, and Indigenous.

 In the core course, you will learn how to use various analytical methods to explore the rich variety of the world's religious traditions.